 - 2 ½ tbsp fresh lime juice

-- ⅓ cup red onion, sliced and rinsed under cool water
+- ⅓ cup white onion, sliced and rinsed under cool water (can also use red onion)

 - 2 plump garlic cloves, chopped